bazmurphy/immersive-go-course/projects/buggy-app/BUGS.md

 We could use a `.dockerignore` file to make sure anything we don't want is left out of the image

 ---

+## More Hints

+1. Try out as a User: Work out if when logged in as a one user you can see the notes of the other user

+2. Someone was suspicious that someone else had gotten their password

+   - they saw changes to the their notes that they hand not made
+   - they changed their password and they are still seeing changes to their own notes that they haven't made

+3. Expect the Server to give us a status code in the 200-300-400 range

+   - Can you make the server return a 500 code

+4. Can you find ways the server could be faster

+5. `http.Error` implicit / explicit returns ?

+6. In terms of the Cache on the API Service, what problems may you have if you have multiple instances of these API Services, what does it make harder?